-CPD Superintendent David Brown said at about 5:42 p.m.
-Wednesday, two officers, who were in uniform and driving a marked squad car, attempted a traffic stop near 61st and Paulina streets.
+CPD Supt.
+David Brown said at about 5:42 p.m. two officers - who were in-uniform and driving a marked squad car - attempted a traffic stop near 61st and Paulina streets.
 The car they were attempting to stop at first sped off, then came back around and slowed down so they could pull up parallel to the officers' car and opened fire, striking the female officer, who was the driver of the squad car.

 "They never completed the traffic stop.
-They saw the offenders do something at 61st Street, and they were following them," said 15th Ward Alderman Ray Lopez, who represents the ward where the shooting occurred and where the wounded officer's family lives.
+They saw the offenders do something at 61st Street and they were following them," said Ald.
+Ray Lopez (15th), who represents the ward where the shooting occurred and where the wounded officer's family lives.

 "Then, as they were following them, the offender's vehicle turned, being almost perpendicular to the police officers' car, and then started shooting," he said, citing information he received from high-ranking police.